eliotsykes/dan-todo/guide/POLISH.md

 Its easy to accidentally run `ember` in the root project/Rails directory which results in files not being created in the `client/` directory (and then the accidental files need cleaning up).
 Have `bin/ember` or `bin/` be at the start of the PATH.
 See this for ideas & possibly using direnv project: https://github.com/sstephenson/rbenv/wiki/Understanding-binstubs#adding-project-specific-binstubs-to-path

 See if the ember executable provides or can be augmented with a mechanism to check a .ember-cli file in the project root for the ember `client/` directory.
 The advantage of an Ember CLI supported solution is that the paths output from ember commands would show the correct paths starting with `client/`, e.g. when running an ember generator.

+Research this solution to running rails and ember generators from the one `geee` command, maybe something along similar lines for this?
+Its both a node package and a gem: https://rubygems.org/gems/geee , https://github.com/coleww/g , https://www.npmjs.com/package/geee